 In August 1943, Me 264V1 was taken out of service and placed in a hanger at Lechfeld to be re-equipped with more powerful BMW 801 air-cooled, 14-cylinder radial engines.

-Work had by that time started on two more Me264s, the V2 which would include armour for the crew positions and engines and V3, which would be fitted with defensive armament and a bomb bay.
+Work had by that time started on two more Me264s, the V2 which would include armour for the crew positions and engines and the V3, which would be fitted with defensive armament and a bomb bay.
 Neither ever made it as far as completing a single test flight.
 The partly completed V2 was destroyed during a US bombing attack in late 1943.

 By that time, the war situation had changed for the worse for Germany.
 Reverses in North Africa, Sicily, and Italy, on the Russian front and the need to defend against growing Allied air raids on German industry shifted the priority to other weapons.